user-grinch/Cheat-Menu/README.md

 3. Install [D3D8to9 wrapper](https://github.com/crosire/d3d8to9/releases).
 Sometimes the asi loader blocks **d3d8.dll** file.
 Just delete the **Globals.ini** file and you should be good to go.

 Be sure to check [here](https://github.com/user-grinch/Cheat-Menu/issues/48) to know about incompatibilities with other mods.

+## Things to do on crash
+1. Delete the `CheatMenu/json/config.json` file and try again.
+2. If it's happening after installing a recent mod try removing it.
+A list of incompatibile mods are [here](https://github.com/user-grinch/Cheat-Menu/issues/48).
+3. Try on a fresh installation of the game.
+4. If still doesn't fix your issue, go ahead and report it.

+### Crash reports/ Bug reports
+Install [Crash info](https://www.mixmods.com.br/2021/06/crashinfo.html) & reproduce your crash.
+When reporting the crash upload the crashinfo logfile with it.
+Explain how to reproduce the crash in details.
+Also include,
+- Game version
+- Menu version
+- List of mods installed

+You can either open a issue here or directly contact me on discord (Recommended).

 ## Required to build
 1. [Build Tools 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)